mozaik-association/mozaik/docs/6Event_module.md

 - The interests related to the event.
 - The involvement categories related to the event.

-The interests and involvement categories linked to the events allow the organisation to find all the contacts with certain categories of participation or interests in order to send communications in a verry targeted manner.
+The interests and involvement categories linked to the events allow the organisations to find all the contacts with certain categories of participation or interests in order to send communications in a verry targeted manner.

 !!! abstract "The goal of event management"